📃 Solution for Exercise M3.02

 We recall that it is possible to select a range of results by clicking and holding on any axis of the parallel coordinate plot.
 You can then slide (move) the range selection and cross two selections to see the intersections.

-Selecting the best performing models (i.e. above an accuracy of ~0.68), we observe that in this case:
+Selecting the best performing models (i.e. below MEA score of ~47 k$), we observe that in this case:

 • scaling the data is important.
 All the best performing models use scaled features;